wombleton/gitlaw-nz/acts/H/Human Tissue Act 2008.md

     *   (c) a person who the Director-General has, by notice in the _Gazette_, authorised as suitably qualified to collect tissue of that kind for 1 or more specified purposes.

-    (4) A person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $50,000, if---
+    (4) A person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $50,000, if---

     *   (a) the person intentionally or knowingly collects human tissue that the person knows is tissue that is, or is collected from, a body (whether or not the person knows that the tissue is collected for all or any of the purposes specified in subsection (1)); and

     *   (b) that act contravenes subsection (1) or (2).

     Compare: 1964 No 19 [s 3(4)][158]

+    Section 50(4): amended, on 1 July 2013, by [section 413][163] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Anatomical examinations and public display